 Sapho can create custom workflows that notify all applicable departments of new actions that are required from them so that employees are kept up to date.
 Expense reports and PO processes can be streamlined as Sapho learns the individual needs of an employee.
 For example, dashboards can be created for finance or HR to monitor pending or missing items by department so that expenses can be submitted, approved and paid in a timely manner.

 Machine learning has the power to help employees make smarter business decisions without having to dig through systems for data to find answers.
 Employees want enterprise software that can anticipate their needs and provide personalized updates in any channel, across every device.
 After all, tools should empower employees to do their jobs not slow them down.

 Interested in learning more?
-Download our technical white paper for in-depth look at Sapho's product architecture.
+Read our product guide for in-depth look at Sapho's product architecture.